 Low latency applications refer to transmission requirements which do not require a large bandwidth but instead have strict needs for low response times.
 5G holds the potential to reduce latencies to as fast as under 1 ms, which is a 10x improvement over 4G standards through Massive MIMO (Multiple Input Multiple Output).
 Applications that stand to benefit include mission critical IoT devices like industrial safety mechanisms or advanced healthcare systems, but the possibilities are endless!

 The two defining characteristics of Massive IoT are long range and low power.
 5G was designed to enable seamless connectivity in devices no matter the scale, and enables data rates and power requirements to be scaled down for use in lean, efficient IoT communications.
 Examples of 5G standards include CAT.M & NB-IoT, which have been designed to efficiently co-exist with 5G NR to fulfill cellular IoT requirements for the foreseeable future.
 Read more about CAT.M & NB-IoT in our previous article!

-While not technically considered part of the 5G pool of technologies, LoRa & LoRaWAN are also great alternatives for Massive IoT applications.
-Capable of handling thousands of connections at long ranges of up to 15km, LoRa is still perhaps the most cost effective way to handle large scale IoT that do not require high bandwidth.
+While not technically considered part of the 5G pool of technologies, LR & LoRaWAN are also great alternatives for Massive IoT applications.
+Capable of handling thousands of connections at long ranges of up to 15km, LR is still perhaps the most cost effective way to handle large scale IoT that do not require high bandwidth.

 5G RF Use Cases in IoT